-Each year we take five interns, and the internship program is just over a year in length (June 15th to June 30th of the following year).
+Each year we take six interns, and the internship program is just over a year in length (starting ~June 15th).
+Applications are due by October 15th of each year.

 Philosophy of the Internship

-Our interns rotate through surgery, medicine, anaesthesia/lameness, ambulatory and night shift on a weekly schedule.
-Interns assist the veterinarians in appointments, surgeries and emergencies.
-Interns are assigned to in hospital cases, with monitoring and care of these patients as a high priority.
-Interns receive training in anaesthesia, and then during the year rotate through with the technicians to cover after-hours emergencies.
-Once trained in anesthesia the focus of the weekly anesthesia rotation is shifted to lameness and other appointments.
-There is the opportunity for interns to spend time at the reproductive centre with the board certified veterinarian there if desired.
-Within the first few months interns have gained enough experience that they can start taking in day time emergencies on their own with a veterinarian as a back-up.
-Interns are responsible for night time treatment of in-hospital cases on their nights on call.
-Stall rounds and journal/topic rounds are aimed to increase intern’s knowledge base.
-The internship is affiliated with the University of Calgary and thus interns attend grand rounds (once a month), assist with teaching labs (4 times in the year), and have the opportunity to do a research project.
-Our interns do work long hard hours, but have an exceptional opportunity to be involved in all facets of equine practice.
+Our interns rotate through surgery, medicine, appointments (lameness), ambulatory/anesthesia, south clinic (rehab/repro), and night shift on a weekly schedule.
+Interns assist the veterinarians in appointments, surgeries, and emergencies.
+Interns are assigned to in-hospital cases, with monitoring and care of these patients as a high priority.
+Interns scrub in on surgeries and assist the board-certified surgeons.
+Interns receive training in anesthesia, and then during the year rotate through with the technicians to cover after-hours emergencies (generally just on long weekends).
+Once trained in anesthesia the focus of the weekly anesthesia rotation is shifted to ambulatory appointments.
+There is the opportunity for interns to spend time at the reproductive centre with the board-certified veterinarian there if desired.
+Within the first few months interns have gained enough experience that they can start taking the daytime emergencies in on their own with a veterinarian as a backup.
+Interns are responsible for nighttime treatment of in-hospital cases and taking in/assisting with nighttime emergencies on their nights and weekends on call.
+Stall rounds and journal/topic rounds are aimed to increase the intern’s knowledge base.
+The internship is affiliated with the University of Calgary and thus interns attend grand rounds where they present cases (once a month), assist with teaching labs (4 times in the year), and have the opportunity to do a research project.
+Our interns do work hard but have an exceptional opportunity to be involved in all facets of equine practice.

-If you are interested in the internship program we encourage you to come for an externship during your 4th year of veterinary school to give us a chance to meet you and for you to see the practice.
+If you are interested in the internship program we encourage you to come for an externship to give us a chance to meet you and for you to see the practice.